Josemarialanda/Josemarialanda.github.io/_posts/2021-1-16-MERGE_SORT.md

 T(8)=2T\left(1\right)+2T\left(1\right)+2T\left(1\right)+2T\left(1\right)+4(1)+2(3)+(7)
 $$

-But since we know that $T(1)=0$, that is for an array of one element we need not compare the element to anything.
+But since we know that $T(1)=0$, that is for an array of one element we don't need to compare anything.

 $$
 0+0+0+0+4+6+7=17